Rod Humenuik

-John "Rod" Humenuik (born June 17, 1938) is an American former gridiron football player and coach.
+John R. "Rod" Humenuik (June 17, 1938 – January 24, 2022) was an American gridiron football player and coach.
 He served as the head football coach at California State University, Northridge from 1971 to 1972 and Principia College in Elsah, Illinois from 1998 to 2002, compiling a career college football record of 10–12.

 Humenuik attended Los Angeles High School in Los Angeles, where was named an All-City tackle in 1954.
-He began his college football career at Pierce College in Los Angeles, earning All-Western State Conference laurels and honorable mention on All-American Junior College team in 1955.
+He began his college football career at Pierce College in Los Angeles as a Guard at 16, earning All-Western State Conference laurels and honorable mention on All-American Junior College team in 1955.
 Humenuik transferred to the University of Southern California, earning letters for the USC Trojans football team in 1956 and 1957.
-The then played professionally with the Winnipeg Blue Bombers in the Canadian Football League (CFL).
+The then played professionally as an Offensive Guard with the Winnipeg Blue Bombers in the Canadian Football League (CFL).